espocrm/documentation/docs/administration/portal.md

 # Portal

-Portal provides the ability to access specific CRM data and functions for your customers and partners.
-Administrators can create multiple portals.
-Each portal can have its own settings, dashboard, user list, access control settings.
+A Portal provides the ability to access specific CRM data and functions for your customers and partners.
+Administrators can create multiple Portals.
+Each Portal can have its own settings, dashboard, user list and access control settings.

-To create portal follow Administration > Portals, click Create Portal button.
+To create a Portal, follow Administration > Portals > *Create Portal*.

 * *Is Active*.
 If not checked, the portal won't be available for anybody.
 * *Is Default*.
 Means that the portal will be available by shorter url: `https://YOUR_ESPO_URL/portal`.